Skip to Content

 Tips for No Leftovers

-• Substitute some of the beef broth for your favorite beer.
+• Substitute some of the beef broth for your favorite beer or chicken stock.

 • Try smoked paprika and a little chipotle powder for more smokiness.

-• Top with sour cream, shredded cheese, and sliced jalapeno peppers.
+• Top with a dollop of sour cream, shredded cheese, and sliced jalapeno peppers.

-• Add in a small can of diced green chilies or substitute Rotel for the diced tomatoes.
+• Add in a small can of diced green chiles or substitute Rotel for the diced tomatoes.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!